 Sales margin required to cover fixed costs and amortisation of loans or other financing costs, pricing principles for gaining the required sales profits in order to achieve the minimum profit objectives.

 Bear in mind that a business plan prepared for setting up a business is not for ever.
 It must be updated and developed, and must grow alongside the business.
 A business plan is the entrepreneur’s tool for keeping up-to-date.

-My Enterprise Finland provides an electronic tool to draw up a business plan (log in with your personal bank access codes).
+My Enterprise Finland provides an electronic tool to draw up a business plan (log in with your personal bank access codes or mobile certificate).

 Watch Business plan's tutorial videos.